-©2013 by Total Technology, Inc. Those portions of this work prepared by United States Government personnel are not covered by copyright.
+Seventh Edition ©2023 Those portions of this work prepared by United States Government personnel are not covered by copyright.
 The United States Government may have certain rights in this copyright.
+The Green Book iii

-OTHER FLC PUBLICATIONS
+OTHER FLC PUBLICATIONS AND RESOURCES

-In addition to The Green Book, the FLC offers a wide range of publications and materials for technology transfer professionals and to the general public.
-These publications include:
+In addition to The Green Book, the FLC offers a wide range of publications and materials for technology transfer (T2) professionals and the general public.
+These publications and resources include: